 “I experienced the Jewish world through studies, travelling and meeting new people – all the while being independent and having time for my own interests.”

-Shvilim is an Israel-based gap year program for Scandinavian youth, suitable for both religious and secular Jews alike.
-I wanted to go to Israel for a year, not just on holiday and also not just to work or study, and therefore I chose to participate in Shvilim after high school.
+After high school, I wanted to go to Israel for a year, to experience the country, learn, volunteer and live with other Jewish young adults.
+Therefore I chose Shvilim, which includes all of these things.
 During the year I experienced the Jewish world through studies, travelling and meeting new people – all the while being independent and having time for my own interests.

 Personally, the most important thing I gained from Shvilim was getting to know Israel from the inside.
 Growing up, I always felt I “knew” Israel by going there with my parents to visit relatives, but in retrospect, it was always with a rental car and I never met new people.
 After Shvilim I feel more at home there, having Israeli friends, being able to converse in Hebrew and having seen and learnt about all kinds of places all over the country.
-It’s also a serious and academic gap year program that can give you opportunities later in life.
-The study points are helpful when applying to universities in both Israel and Scandinavia alike, and right now I am using the competence I gained from Shvilim in my full-time job as a “Jødisk veiviser” (brobygger) – I visit high schools all over Norway talking to students about Jewish life and identity.
+It’s also a serious and academic gap year program that can give you opportunities later in life, and the skills I learnt for communication and leadership are useful in my everyday life.